 – Colossians 3:3

 The Hermits of Our Lady of Mount Carmel is a Roman Catholic religious order reviving the ancient eremitical Carmelite charism.
 Thus, the Hermits of Our Lady of Mount Carmel observe the primitive Carmelite Rule in its original character of eremitical contemplative religious life.

-The Hermits of Our Lady of Mount Carmel strive, through the grace of Christ, to imitate and be conformed to the inexhaustible adoration and contemplation of the Most Blessed Virgin Mary, to whom they are consecrated and whose Holy Habit they wear, and to emulate the example of the holy prophet St. Elias who, as a contemplative solitary, lived in the presence of the Living God (cf. III Kings 17:1).
+The Hermits of Our Lady of Mount Carmel strive, through the grace of Christ, to imitate and be conformed to the Blessed Virgin Mary’s inexhaustible adoration and contemplation of Most Holy Trinity.
+Consecrated to that heavenly Queen, whose Holy Habit they wear, they follow the example of the holy prophet St. Elias who, as a contemplative solitary, lived in the presence of the Living God (cf. III Kings 17:1).
 Zealous for the glory of the one true God and the sanctification and salvation of souls, their life of prayer, sacrifice, and love conforms the Hermits, through their union with Christ Crucified and the omnipotent prayer of that Great High Priest, to Christ the Saving Victim, thus interceding for the needs of all those for whom the Savior shed His Precious Blood, especially in those matters which only prayer and divine grace can remedy: “Human activities cannot help us, but only the suffering of Christ.
 It is my desire to share in it.”1 However, following the pattern of their ancient predecessors on Mount Carmel, in addition to the hidden influence of its prayers and sacrifices, the community’s priests offer a specific spiritual apostolate that provides possibilities of spiritual direction and preaching.